rsoesemann/codeclimate-apexmetrics/README.md

 ### How to contribute

 There is a lot of room for improvement or extension.
 Depending on what you want to do you eighter need to fork, extend and pull request this repository or the PMD repository.

-##### Add or improve existing PMD rules

-If you want to add rules that work similarly to the ones we already have you will have to extend PMD itsself.
-Check the PMD README.md to learn how to contribute.
+Please check the [Wiki](https://github.com/Up2Go/codeclimate-apexmetrics/wiki) to learn how to contribute.

-To get a new version of PMD into this engine this is what you need to do.

-TODO

-##### Upgrade PMD version used by the engine

-Contributions made to PMD will not be automatically used by the Code Climate engine.
-You have to replace the current build of PMD in the engine with new one.
-Those are the steps you need to do:

-TODO

-##### Add new engine component

-Beside extending the underlying PMD framework people could also add totally new mechanisms to evaluate code.
-Code would then not only run through PMD but also through other internal components.
-Just imagine using the Tooling Api and then reporting back on usused code across class boundaries as [implemented by Salesforce.com MVP Andrew Fawcett](https://andyinthecloud.com/2013/02/02/spring-cleaning-apex-code-with-the-tooling-api/).